KokoDoko/pixi-oop/README.md

 ### 💀 TODO Code completion for Pixi

 The type definitions for Pixi are in `node_modules/pixi.js/index.d.ts` but they reference the `node_modules` folder.
-It seems that *just for type checking* you need the whole `node_modules` folder and a `package.json`... 😖
+If you rename the file to `js/pixi.mjs.d.ts` VS Code will recognise it, but it still needs the whole `node_modules` folder and a `package.json` *just for type checking* 😖...

 <br>
 <br>